Learn more about staff and faculty at the NM LEND program, meet our instructors, and more!

 Phone: 505-272-4725

 Sylvia J. Acosta, Ph.
-D. is a licensed psychologist and Associate Professor in the Department of Pediatrics and Adjunct Professor in the Department of Psychiatry and Behavioral Sciences at UNM.
+D. is a licensed psychologist and Professor in the Department of Pediatrics and Adjunct Professor in the Department of Psychiatry and Behavioral Sciences at UNM.
 She is a graduate of the USC UCEDD LEND Program at Children’s Hospital Los Angeles (2007-2010).
 She has been the psychology discipline faculty lead for NM LEND since 2016.
-Her clinical work has focused on serving children and families with Autism Spectrum Disorder (ASD), particularly those families who are culturally and linguistically diverse and those with comorbid behavioral health disorders.
-Dr. Acosta is bilingual (Spanish-speaking).
+Dr. Acosta is a bilingual (English and Spanish-speaking) provider.
+Her clinical work has focused on serving children and families with Autism Spectrum Disorder (ASD), particularly those families who are culturally and linguistically diverse and those with co-occurring mental health conditions.
 Her research interests include assessment and health disparities in ASD and multicultural issues related to behavioral health and developmental disabilities.
-She is the director of the CDD’s Postdoctoral Psychology Training program and manages the Parent Home Training program for parents of children with ASD.
+She is the director of the CDD’s Postdoctoral Psychology Training program and manages the Parent Home Training (PHT) and Project ImPACT programs for parents of children with ASD.
+Dr. Acosta is a proud native New Mexican.

 Tony Cahill, Ph.D.